nelsonudochukwu/nelsonudochukwu/README.md

 - 👋 Hi, I’m Nelson Esther

-- 👀 I’m interested in pure and applied mathematics
+- 👀 I’m interested in anything Data, including (but not limited to) Pure and applied mathematics, Data Analysis and Machine Learning

-- 🌱 I’m currently learning **data analysis** and **machine learning**
+- 🌱 I’m currently learning **Data Analysis** and **Machine Learning**

 - 💞️ I’m looking to collaborate on data analysis projects, mathematical research and technical writings

 - 📫 How to reach me **nelsonchampion4real@gmail.com**

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact: I dance to mathematical fables
+- ⚡ Fun fact: I spend my nights dancing to mathematical fables

 <!---
 nelsonudochukwu/nelsonudochukwu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.